tarmiste/lfs8.3-live-kit/LFSLIVE.README.BUILDER.md

    ignored.

    If, and only if,  building for PowerPC, then unpack the LFS 8.3 book tarball and apply the ppc book patch to it.
+The ppc book patch may break x86 builds and so should not be applied for x86 builds.

+   tar xvf lfs-book-8.3-xml.tar.gz
+   cd lfs-8.3
+   cat ../lfs83_anyarch_book.patch |patch -Np1
+   cd ..

    Find the live kernel config (*-live-config).
 It will be used by jhalfs during the kernel build.

    Next do: "cd jhalfs ; make clean; make"

-   Select the needed jhalfs menu options:
+   Select the needed jhalfs menu options as follows:

-   1) Select local working copy of LFS book and point it to the local copy of the LFS book.
+   1) EIther local working copy of LFS book and point it to the local copy of the LFS book or select jhalfs to download the appropriate book.

    2) Select custom tools.
-The prep script already populated the jhalfs custom/config directory with the scripts needed to build the live image.
+The prep script has already populated the jhalfs custom/config directory with the scripts needed to build the live image.
+Selecting custom tools

    3) Select build directory of /mnt/lfs83live_target.

-   4) Select download packages.
+   4) Select to download packages.
+      (Or otherwise populate /mnt/lfs83live_target/sources with the needed source packages.)

    5) Select run Makefile.